decentralized-identity/keri/docs/Q-and-A-Security.md

 2. confidentiality: a decryption key must be obtained from the controller

 Self-addressing identifiers provide a mechanism for a content addressable database to enforce nonrepudiable unique attribution to the content creator as controller.
 This binds the content to the creator in the content address.
 Different creator means different address.
 This makes confidential (encrypted) content more usable as the content address is bound to the controller from whom a decryption key must be obtained.

+## ***Q How can I prevent a direct mode interaction being publicized and breach a controller's privacy?
+The assumption is that direct mode is meant to be private communication.
+1. There is understanding when you use direct mode that it needs to stay private
+2. There is a possibility to impose a liability, under consent at the time of issuance
+3. There is no way to enforce the KEL from being kept private

 ## What do I need a multi-sig self-addressing identifier for?
 To get even more security in terms of your signing scheme.\